matthewtsinontas/react-boilerplate/README.md

 # React boilerplate

-More of a personal techincal exercise, I want to architect a production ready react app from the ground up, without using create-react-app including a CI pipeline
+More of a personal technical exercise, I want to architect a production ready react app from the ground up, without using create-react-app including a CI pipeline

 ## Checklist (WIP)